chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

   ```
   Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases.
   ```
-  that indicates that you didn't check the “Add to path” checkbox when you installed Python.
+  You apparently didn't check the “Add to path” checkbox above under [installing Python](#installing-python).
 "Repair" your Python install and check "add python to environment variables".
 </details>

 ---